jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     E118: Too many arguments for function: <lambda>1

-That's a difference from legacy Vim script:
+This is not the case in legacy Vim script:
 ```vim
 let Ref = {-> 'no error'}
 echo Ref('optional')